grame-cncm/faust/documentation/faust-manual/src/overview.md

 ### `faust2api`

-`faust2api` converts a Faust code into a C++ library that can be used with a simple API.
+`faust2api` converts a Faust program into a C++ library that can be used with a simple API.
 It supports most of Faust's target platforms (i.e., Android, iOS, ALSA, CoreAudio, JUCE, Jack, etc.).